 Sea Mar has also bolstered partnerships with several educational institutions to create opportunities for a new generation of health professionals, including establishing the first community family practice residency program in partnership with Swedish (Providence) and the University of Washington, establishing a certified nursing assistant program that has resulted in an established registered nurse training program in partnership with South Seattle Community College, and hosting international health education students in partnership with Universidad Nacional Autónoma de México.

 Mr. Riojas has also built Sea Mar to be a statewide advocate for those most in need.
 Sea Mar, in collaboration with its community partners, has been a strong voice and has led social justice advocacy in Washington State.
 This includes advocating for medical coverage of undocumented children through the state Medicaid program, safe and clean affordable housing for migrant farmworkers, the Basic Health Plan for low income individuals and families, and immigration rights, among many other issues.

 Mr. Riojas is a graduate of the University of Washington with bachelor’s degrees in economics and political science and a master’s degree in health administration.
-He and his wife Leticia have four children and two grandchildren and live in Seattle.
+He and his wife Leticia have four children and four grandchildren and live in Seattle.

 - Appointed by Governor Jay Inslee from October 1, 2013 to September 30, 2019

 - Confirmed by Senate on March 6, 2014